Ruins of a Byzantine monastery, located in an archaeological park in the west side of Karmi'el.

 A large wine press is located to the north of the church.
 Wine production was a popular industry in the Holy Land, and was used by the convent as a source of income.
 The sign below shows the plan of the winepress.

 In the photo below is a large treading (crushing) floor.
-The grapes were placed on the treading floor, and the workers would crush the grapes with their legs.
+The grapes were placed on the treading floor, and the workers would crush the grapes with their feet.
+The squashed grapes and juice would remain here during the fermentation process.

-The grape juice then would pour thru a groove into the collecting pit.
+The wine juice then would be let to pour thru a blocking/filtering groove into the collecting pit.
 A piece of bush or thorn was placed into the hole in order to filter the juice.

 The photo below shows the collecting pit.
 A number of stairs lead to the bottom of the pool, allowing the workers to collect the juice and clean the pool.
 The juice was collected into jars, then stored for subsequent fermentation.